ChestikovaElena/ChestikovaElena/README.template.md

 Hey there 👋

 I'm Lena, a beginner front-end developer.
-I make it my mission to translate user-focused designs into pixel-perfect websites or applications that run blazing fast!
+I make it my mission to translate user-focused designs into pixel-perfect websites or applications that run blazing fast.

 <br>